 The Focus on Positive Behaviours in iMsocialTM Video Models

-The focus on positive behaviour in video models is also important because some children with ASD have the ability to mimic behaviour.
-This means that if children are presented with a video model that contains negative behaviours, it is unlikely that children would self- critique the behaviour but instead model what has been seen.
+The focus on positive behaviour in video models is also important because some people with autism have the ability to mimic behaviour.
+This means that if participants are presented with a video model that contains negative behaviours, it is unlikely that they would self- critique the behaviour but instead model what has been seen.
 Therefore, the negative behaviour is more likely to be reinforced.

 Why is Video Modeling Effective for Children with ASD?

-Children and adults with ASD often have a tendency to focus on one point or focus of interest, and ignore other aspects.
-Children with ASD can focus on the learning material on the DVD and ignore whatever else is going on around them.
-Furthermore, the highly visual learning processes of people with ASD results in the effectiveness of VM because VM is ‘observational’, thus the person observes the video and learns the skill.
+People with autism may have a tendency to focus on one point or focus of interest, and ignore other aspects.
+People with autism can focus on the learning material on the DVD and ignore whatever else is going on around them.
+Furthermore, the highly visual learning processes of people with autism results in the effectiveness of VM because VM is ‘observational’, thus the person observes the video and learns the skill.